Patient Bill of Rights

 - Access, request amendment to and obtain information on disclosures of your health information, in accordance with law and regulation.

-- Voice grievances concerning your care or treatment or lack of respect for property by anyone furnishing your care without being subject to discrimination or reprisal and have complaints investigated by Hospice.
+- Voice grievances concerning your care or treatment or lack of respect for property by anyone providing your care without being subject to discrimination or reprisal and have complaints investigated.

 As you are served by Hospice & Community Care, you have the responsibility to:

-- Actively participate with Hospice in the delivery of care you have elected to receive by sharing expectations, asking questions, following policies and procedures and showing respect.
+- Actively participate in the delivery of care you have elected to receive by sharing expectations, asking questions, following policies and procedures and showing respect.

-- Provide Hospice with accurate and complete health information to the best of your knowledge.
+- Provide accurate and complete health information to the best of your knowledge.

-- Notify Hospice of significant changes in your condition (pain, need for emergency care).
+- Notify us of significant changes in your condition (pain, need for emergency care).

-- Provide a safe environment for hospice services to be provided.
+- Provide a safe environment for service delivery.

-- Notify Hospice in advance of any treatment, testing or medications not provided or arranged by hospice.
+- Notify us in advance of any treatment, testing or medications not provided or arranged by us.

-- Meet any financial obligation agreed to with Hospice.
+- Meet any financial obligation agreed to with Hospice & Community Care.

 How to register a Complaint: